onmyway133/awesome-online-earning/README.md

 - [Ask wonder](https://askwonder.com/) Just let us know what you're working on and within minutes we'll scale up a research team to get at the heart of what you're looking for.
 - [Pinecone reserach](https://members.pineconeresearch.com/#/Homepage) Be the first to test and review emerging concepts for a variety of products and services
+- [Vindale](https://www.vindale.com/v/index.jsp) Vindale is the secure, reliable and free survey site for anyone who wants to earn money online.

 ## Review